An applicant must meet the admission requirements for the Toulouse Graduate School as well as the following program requirements:

 The portfolio will include the following items:

-1. A two to three page signed letter of application/statement of purpose addressed to the Graduate Committee that includes the applicant’s reasoning for pursuing a master’s degree in journalism.
-The statement should include professional and/or academic plans and areas of research interest.
-We have adapted the application letter to include the purpose statement into the same document online.
+1. A two to three page statement of purpose that includes the applicant’s reasoning for pursuing a master’s degree or graduate certification in journalism.
+The statement should include professional and/or academic plans and areas of research interests.
+Explain briefly, career goals, strengths and challenges and how the applicant believes this addition to their academic record will enhance their success toward those goals.

-2. A current vita (resume) that addresses the following areas:
+2. A curriculum vitae or resume, that addresses the following areas:

 - Educational background